Northern Domino (eA)

 The newly discovered variant eAncient Red is responsible for different phenotypes with lesser-than-expected eumelanin in a variety of dog breeds.
 Why ancient?
 Well, this allele was found in 10.000 year old dog remains[2].
 Some texts still refer to this allele simply as eD as in eDomino.

-Ancient domino (eA) is (incomplete) recessive to melanistic mask (Em) and wild type (E) but (incomplete) dominant to recessive yellow (e).
+Northern domino (eA) is (incomplete) recessive to melanistic mask (Em) and wild type (E) but (incomplete) dominant to recessive yellow (e).
 Its interaction with other domino alleles (eG, eH) is not yet understood.

 Em > E > eA ? eG ? eH > e

-Any masked or normally pigmented dog could be a carrier of ancient domino (Em/eA, E/eA).
+Any masked or normally pigmented dog could be a carrier of Northern domino (Em/eA, E/eA).
 Some sources tell me that some dogs might show reduced eumelanin (e.g. a just so slightly less pronounced mask in Em/eA puppies next to Em/E siblings) which hints at incomplete dominance.

-But ancient domino is only expressed in dogs that are eA/eA or eA/e.
+But Northern domino is only expressed in dogs that are eA/eA or eA/e.
 It is possible that eA/e might give an overall lighter pattern compared to eA/eA due to weak incomplete dominance of E locus alleles [1].

 An eA/- genotype impacts any phenotypes regulated by the K locus and A locus.